 The best hatchbacks to buy

 The CT challenges those rivals in a typically Lexus way, even beyond the dual-fuel setup under the bonnet.
 You get striking styling and a well-built interior crammed with equipment, albeit with lots of love/hate touches that owners will need to get used to.
 Early examples were harshly criticised for their firm ride, too, as if Lexus was trying too hard (and failing) to compete with BMW for dynamics.

 The CT 200h is still on sale - now known as the CT Hybrid - but at nearly a decade old it seems even more of an outside choice now than it did, especially as it's been sidelined by the UX compact SUV.
 Is this smallest of all the Lexus hybrid models still worth considering?
 Let's find out.

 What’s the engine like?

-The CT uses a Prius-inspired 1.8-litre, Atkinson cycle petrol paired up to an electric motor as its only engine option.
-Total system output is 134bhp – unlike newer Lexus models, including the UX, there’s no option for the more powerful 2.0-litre hybrid model.
-As such, all models are badged CT 200h.
+The CT Hybrid uses a Prius-inspired 1.8-litre, Atkinson cycle petrol paired up to an electric motor as its only engine option.
+Total system output is 134bhp – unlike newer Lexus models, including the UX, there’s no option for the more powerful 2.0-litre hybrid system.
+As such, all versions are badged CT 200h.

 It’s the usual Lexus self-charging hybrid system, so unlike the Mercedes A 250 e or Golf GTE you can’t plug it in to extend its range or hit headline fuel economy figures.
-In fact, under WLTP regulations, the CT hits a not-too impressive maximum economy figure of 55.3mpg – a figure bested by even the most powerful Mercedes A-Class diesel.
-A super-low 97g/km CO2 figure is useful for company car drivers, though.
+In fact, under WLTP regulations, the CT Hybrid hits a not-too impressive maximum economy figure of 55.3mpg – bested by even the most powerful Mercedes A-Class diesel.
+A low 97g/km CO2 figure is useful for company car drivers, though.

 Sounds pretty dull…